hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### Errors

-There is an optional courtesy error stemming from an out of band message that the _sender_ could provide if they have sufficient recipient information.
-If the out of band message is a single use message and the sender receives multiple responses, all but the first may be answered with a `problem_report`.
-To do so, the sender must have a way to send a DIDComm message to the receiver, which may not be the case.
+There is an optional courtesy error message stemming from an out of band message that the _sender_ could provide if they have sufficient recipient information.
+If the out of band message is a single use message **and** the sender receives multiple responses **and** each receiver's response includes a way for the sender to respond with a DIDComm message, all but the first **MAY** be answered with a `problem_report`.

 #### Error Message Example